candicechen016/2022Spring_Projects/README.md

 #### Mimimax Heuristic Evaluation Function
-* Lion-King Player
+* Lion-King Player:
 score = (total pieces) - (total opponent's pieces) + (total king pieces) * 1.5 - (total opponent's king pieces) * 1.5
+* Aggressive Player:
-* Aggressive Player - tend to capture as many as possible score = (possible single capture) + 2 * (possible continuous captures)
+score = (possible single capture) + 2 * (possible continuous captures)

 ## Performance Measurement
 The program runs significantly longer when we increase the board size from 4 to 6.
 It took a couple of minutes for Minimax to search for a best move.
 The following is the result of a random player playing with an Aggressive (capture) player with depth 3 for a single run.
 As shown on the table, `minimax_moves` is the most time consuming function since the time complexity is  O(n`^`m`^`o), which is extreme large.
-The `get_normal_moves` is another costly function while deepcoy is called the most times.
+The `get_normal_moves` is another costly function while deepcoy is called the most times for simulation.

 ![image](https://user-images.githubusercontent.com/89559531/167251625-620e0e45-b0ad-4f5a-8c4a-c9be6fe6b495.png)